Stelath/tech-rise-surface-catheter/README.md

 # Tech Rise Surface Catheter

-### Project Leads: Alex Korte, Jackson Gresh, and Ryan Teachman
+### Project Leads: Alex Korte, Ryan Teachman, and Jackson Gresh

 ### What is this?